 In most cases, the decision to approve or deny an employee’s request for time off is reasonably straightforward.
 Does the employee have available PTO?
 Did he or she follow established procedures, such as giving proper advance for the request?
 Will other employees be available to cover the work?

-However, in situations where the request falls under the Family and Medical Leave Act (FMLA), approving or denying time off can get tricky fast.
-If you find managing FMLA difficult — which involves permitting unpaid leave for certain medical and family reasons — you’re not alone.
-Many business owners covered under this federal law struggle to interpret and uphold FMLA guidelines.
-The decision gets even trickier when more generous state and local laws apply.
+However, in situations that fall under the Family and Medical Leave Act (FMLA) , handling requests and managing unpaid time off can get tricky fast.
+Many business owners covered under this federal law struggle to interpret and uphold the FMLA guidelines.

 Addressing a pregnant worker’s request for leave